JCall-Engineer/vscode-collapse-defs/README.md

 - Run the command: **Collapse All Function Blocks**
 - Or use the shortcut: `Ctrl+K Ctrl+Shift+{`

-This command folds all top-level function definitions in the current file based on the active language.
+This command folds all function definitions in the current file based on the active language.

 ---